-1. You need an organization-wide commitment.
+1. Get your people on board with an organization-wide commitment.

 Your entire nonprofit needs to support fundraising and your donors.

 If you have everyone’s support and all hands on deck, miracles just might occur!